A large-$N$ tensor model with four supercharges: computations

-\\ This mechanism is really general and will survive in the $\mathcal{N}=2$ case.
-Each time we write the contribution of a 'melonic' loop in a Feynman diagram, if the superspace part can be written in the exponential form, we can sum exponents and the integrated momenta cancel. \\ The remaining part of $\mathcal{J}(p,\theta',\theta'')$ can be integrated straightforwardly and only the components with correct $\theta$s content survive after the integration.
+\\ It is remarkable that $k$ and $q$ simplify and $\mathcal{J}(p,q,k,\theta_1,\theta_2)$ is actually a function of $p$, $\theta_1$ and $\theta_2$ only.
+For this reason,with a slightly abuse of notation, we will start writing $\mathcal{J}(p,\theta_1,\theta_2)$.
+This mechanism is really general and will survive in the $\mathcal{N}=2$ case.
+Each time we write the contribution of a 'melonic' loop in a Feynman diagram, if the superspace part can be written in the exponential form, we can sum the exponents and the integrated momenta cancel. \\ Now $\mathcal{J}(p,\theta_1,\theta_2)$ can be integrated straightforwardly and only few terms, those with the correct number of $\theta$s, survive on the integration.
 It is convenient to use equation (\ref{DsquaredDelta}) and some useful identities listed below \\